nanotechz9l/Source-code-analyzer/README.md

 	* ruby 1.9.3

 ## History
+* 10/03/2013 - Added all 160 flawfinder dangerous functions.
+* 10/03/2013 - Added simple regex search to scan multiple functions vs one.
 * 10/02/2013 - Wrote the quick PoC.
-* 10/03/2013 - Added simple regex search to scan multiple functions vs one.

-## To Do
+## BUG LIST:
-* Improve the regex search (include all 160 functions), and test
+* [X] SQUASHED - Improve the regex search (include all 160 flawfinder functions), and test
+* [X] SQUASHED - Add vulnerability information, and recommendations.
 * Improve the regex search findings output
-* Add vulnerability information, and recommendations.
-* Add line numbers to vulnerability information, and recommendations!
+* Add line numbers for function in question to vulnerability information, and recommendations!
 * Update dfuncs to include the newly added c_rules 160 dangerous functions!
 * Fix an error when no ARGV is given at runtime.